AMoreaux/Sketch-Icons/README.md

 ## Features

+Since the arrival of nested symbols and Sketch libraries, our worfklow has been incredibly improved.

+But if, like us, you have wondered how to import all of your icons into Sketch and how to apply a color mask individually...
+Then this plug-in is made for you.

 1. Import a folder or a set of icons.
 2. Choose a color library and apply automatically a color mask.
 3. Enjoy your dynamic icons library.